kdgregory/log4j-aws-appenders/examples/cloudformation/README.md

 * The example ElasticSearch cluster provides open access to the world.
 This makes it easy to use, as you don't need to manage security groups or IAM permissions, but it is inappropriate for production use.

-## SNS

-[This template](sns.json) creates the following resources:

-* An SNS topic named "AppenderExample" that is the destination for log output.
-* An IAM managed policy named "AppenderExampleSNSWriter" that grants access to create and write to the SNS topic.
-Enable this policy for any application that uses the SNS appender.
-* An IAM managed policy named "AppenderExampleSNSSubscriber" that grants access to subscribe to the SNS topic.
-This is not used by the example but is here as a base for your own SNS policies.

-Things to know:

-* The SNS topic is created with an email subscription.
-You will be able to change the email address during stack creation; by default it's [logging-example@mailinator.com](https://www.mailinator.com/v3/index.jsp?zone=public&query=logging-example#/#inboxpane).
-  Messages sent to this address are deleted within a few hours, but are publicly available to anyone with the link.
-* You must explicit confirm this subscription to receive messages.
-SNS sends a confirmation email immediately after the topic is created, and there's a link that you must click to confirm the subscription.